6 Exciting Milestones When Learning a New Language

 You know that catchy summer hit from last summer?
 It may have even been part of the reason why you decided to learn a foreign language and fell inlove with a new culture.

-The great thing about pop hits is that their chorus and bridge tend to be simple, to the point, and to rhyme.
+The great thing about pop hits is that their chorus and bridge tend to be simple, to the point, and rhyme.
 Because of this, it may not take you long for you to be able to sing along to it, pronounce it correctly, and finally understand what it’s about.

 Spoiler alert: They don’t actually want you to be nice and quiet.